XYFC128/IPMES_PLUS/docs/dsn_artifact_manual.md

 source "$HOME/.cargo/env"
 ```

-If you encounter any JAVA problem building **IPMSE**, make sure your `JAVA_HOME` environment variable is set to a valid JDK location (e.g. `/usr/lib/jvm/java-11-openjdk-amd64/` for Ubuntu).
+If you encounter any JAVA problem building **IPMES**, make sure your `JAVA_HOME` environment variable is set to a valid JDK location (e.g. `/usr/lib/jvm/java-11-openjdk-amd64/` for Ubuntu).

 ## Reproduce and Validate Experiment Results (15 human-minutes, 14 compute-days)